Current Projects

 UIS Informatics Commission

-Projects
+Active Projects

 Bibliography

 Compile a worldwide bibliography of cave and karst informatics.
-This is being prepared by Günter Stummer of Vienna.
+This is being prepared by Günter Stummer of Austria.
 Please email him <speleo.austria@netway.at> for details if you can provide information about publications related to techniques for cave/karst informatics, documentation, or inventorying.

 Data exchange standard